 Discover which mental strategies work best and practice them at home.
 Examples include singing a song in your head or imagining yourself floating in space.

+You learn which of your own personal thoughts and memories help you to self-regulate.
 Prism adapts to your unique brain patterns, making treatment more effective for your specific symptoms.

+No medication side effects or remembering to take your medications.
 Prism doesn't involve drugs or invasive procedures.
 It's a good option if you prefer to avoid medication or haven't had success with traditional treatments.

 You learn techniques you can use on your own to manage your symptoms, giving you more control over your mental health.